 Salary and Job Outlook

 Aestheticians are in a unique position.
 While many are regular employees who are hired to complete specific duties, others are independent entrepreneurs who make their own way.
 This makes measuring their salary and employment outlook a little difficult.
-However, Payscale.com reports that the average base salary for an aesthetician/esthetician is $15/hour, or around $34,000 per year.
-The pay range goes up to around $20, according to their statistics.
-The top yearly salary is shown to be $56,000 per year, which may come in the later part of one's career.
+However, the Bureau of Labor Statistics (BLS) reports that the median salary for skincare specialists in general is $20.77/hour, or around $43,200 per year.
+The pay range goes up to around $39, according to their statistics.
+The top yearly salary is shown to be around $81,000 per year.

-Payscale.com also tracks data for medical aestheticians, who are reported to earn an average annual salary of $39,000 and their total pay is in a range that goes as high as $58k/year.
-Their research also indicates that many aestheticians go on to become spa managers, medical assistants, or move into non-medical work as an aesthetician.
-Keep in mind that Payscale does not track information for aestheticians who work on an independent, entrepreneurial basis.
+Some aestheticians may also go on to become spa managers, medical assistants, or move into non-medical work as an aesthetician.
+Keep in mind that it's more difficult to track data for aestheticians who work on an independent, entrepreneurial basis.
 Those who work for themselves may make more, or less.
 However, they will all be more able to make their own schedule and create an aesthetics practice that best suits them.

 Find Online Programs for Health Services